weizmannk/ztfgkncr/README.md

     Runs the first two.
     In output, a first folder outputs will be created, within which a sub-folder ligthcurve destined to hold the light curves of each event.
-The creation of a second sub-folder will allow one to save the light curve of each filter as well as the superposition of the different regression models.
+The creation of a second sub-folder will allow one to save the light curve of each filter as well as the superposition of th e
+    different regression models.